theicfire/makefiletutorial/newer_design/src/index.md

 ## Interrupting or killing make
 <!--  (Section 5.5) -->
-Note only: If you ctrl+c make, it will delete the newer targets it just made.
+Note only: If you `ctrl+c` make, it will delete the newer targets it just made.

 ## Recursive use of make
 <!--  (Section 5.6) -->
-To recursively call a makefile, use the special $(MAKE) instead of "make" because it will pass the make flags for you and won't itself be affected by them.
+To recursively call a makefile, use the special `$(MAKE)` instead of `make` because it will pass the make flags for you and won't itself be affected by them.
 ```makefile
 new_contents = "hello:\n\ttouch inside_file"
 all: